alphagov/design-patterns/patterns/progress-indicator.md

 There's one possible use case, where:

-* there are a large number of similarly sized steps
+* there are a large number of small, similarly sized steps
 * the total number of steps changes depending on how the user completes them

 A survey is one example of the above.
 If anyone wants to test the two approaches on a survey we'd be very interested in the results.